Sidneys1/sidneys1.com/programming/_posts/2022-08-22-how-I-built-this-website.md

   * `--force_polling`: this is a workaround for some WSL bugs.
 See [this WSL issue](https://github.com/Microsoft/BashOnWindows/issues/216).
   * `--drafts`: include posts under the `_drafts` folder (this is where you can put in-progress posts).
+  * `--destination _site_live/`: this directs the `serve` command to build the static output under a separate folder than the normal `_site/` rule.
+This way we can't accidentally publish our live preview version of the website - if we did, it would be broken because all links would lead to `localhost` instead of your website's URL!
 * `_site/: ...`: this rule matches a file path, `_site`, which is Jekyll's output folder.
 Make understands file paths and will know that this rule will build the contents of `_site`.
 Note that we use `env` to tell Jekyll to use the ["production" environment](https://jekyllrb.com/docs/configuration/environments/).